 - Fruits like blueberries, strawberries, and raspberries.

-- Vegetables like spinach, kale and artichokes.
+- Vegetables like spinach, kale leaves, and artichokes including green vegetables.

 - Whole Grains like whole oats, whole wheat, quinoa and brown rice.